cchmc-cpir/SP-C_Analysis_Code/README.md

 # SP-C_Analysis_Code
-Image reconstruction and analysis code used for SP-C Mice
+Image reconstruction and analysis code used for repeatd mesures on SP-C mice mutants

+# Function Descriptions